joelstrohmeier/website/src/blog/how-to-test-for-keyboard-accessibility.md

 ## How to do a quick test

-A simple and effective test to idenitfy potential accessibility barriers is to consider the tasks you can complete with a mouse or trackpad on a webpage and then check they're possible using a keyboard alone.
+A simple and effective test to identify potential accessibility barriers is to consider the tasks you can complete with a mouse or trackpad on a webpage and then check they're possible using a keyboard alone.
 The following is a short list of navigation keys to use in your tests:

 - <kbd>Tab</kbd> to move through the interactive elements of the page
 - <kbd>Shift</kbd> + <kbd>Tab</kbd> to reverse back up the page through the interactive elements